 Trade finance is the lifeblood of the commodities industry and a key part of the global economy.
 In this panel, senior bankers and industry executives will discuss the key trends and issues shaping the provision of commodity trade finance across the continent.
 What sort of tools are most suited to the region, what are the key challenges to doing business across the continent and can these be addressed?
 Special focus will be paid to Argentina where interest rates present a unique challenge.
 The panel will also examine the outlook for deal-making.

-Erich Michel, Managing Director & Head of the Commodity & Structured Trade Finance Group, MUFG
+Michael Oka, Managing Director, Head of Latin America Commodity and Structured Trade Finance Group, MUFG

 Patricio Norris, Co-Head of Oil & Gas for Central and South America, Trafigura Group Pte Ltd